Susana Mingote, PhD

 Interests

-Scientific: Motivation, Learning and Memory, Salience Processing, Neural Circuits, Schizophrenia, Delusions, Optogenetics and Chemogenetics, Fiber Photometry, Synaptic Physiology, Imaging.
+Scientific: Motivation, Learning and Memory, Salience Processing, Neural Circuits, Aging, Schizophrenia, Delusions, Optogenetics and Chemogenetics, Fiber Photometry, Synaptic Physiology, Imaging.

 Current Funding